w3c/aria-at-automation-driver/README.md

    WebSocket server is listening for connections.
 The `--help` flag will cause the command to output advanced usage instructions (e.g. `at-driver --help`).

-3. Configure any screen reader to use the text-to-speech voice named "Bocoup Automation Voice."
+3. Configure any screen reader to use the synthesizer named "Microsoft Speech API version 5" and the text-to-speech voice named "Bocoup Automation Voice."

 4. Use any WebSocket client to connect to the server specifying `v1.aria-at.bocoup.com` as [the